Skip to content

 Reflective accountability.
 After-action reviews, structured peer review, and honest assessment of what went wrong.
 Not as a punitive exercise, but as the mechanism through which tacit knowledge — the kind that cannot be written in a manual — transfers between practitioners.

 The signing moment.
 At defined milestones, practitioners submit portfolio work and put their name on it.
 Not “here is what I learned” but “here is what I built, here is my reasoning, and I stand behind it.”
-This is the moment where epistemic credit is claimed and judged.
+This is the moment where accountability is claimed and the practitioner’s judgment is put on the record.

 Community of practice.
 Practitioners from different organisations working alongside each other, reviewing each other’s work, challenging each other’s assumptions.
 The cross-pollination is essential — an Architect who has only ever built Logic Pipes for one industry develops narrower judgment than one who has seen how the same principles apply across healthcare, finance, and manufacturing.

-The physical and virtual expression of this is what we call the Genius Bar: a supervised practice space that operates in what Amy Edmondson calls the Learning Zone.
+The physical and virtual expression of this is what we call the AI Guildhall Studio: a supervised practice space that operates in what Amy Edmondson calls the Learning Zone.
 High psychological safety — you can admit what you do not know without career consequences — combined with high accountability — the work is real, the review is honest, and the standards are maintained.
 Most organisations achieve one or the other.
 The Guildhall is designed to hold both simultaneously.

 The Progression Model